KIZITO OKECHUKWU | JULY 6, 2020

 In this regard, most startup founders ask themselves where do I have the best chance to build my company into a global success?
 So a friend of mine and I debated whether SA-born Elon Musk would have been as globally successful if he had launched his company at home.
 The jury is still out…

-The GSER also analysed companies in the billion-dollar club – exits or private companies in technology with over US$1 billion in valuation.
+The GSER also analyzed companies in the billion-dollar club – exits or private companies in technology with over US$1 billion in valuation.
 From 2013-2019 only four ecosystems produced unicorns or billion-dollar exits.
 Today, a cumulative 80+ ecosystems have done so.
 Yet are any of them indigenous to Africa?

 A major beneficiary of the democratization of tech is the Asia-Pacific region, which went from having 20% of the top ecosystems in 2012 to 30% today.
 The COVID-19 pandemic has even made emerging ecosystems more vulnerable.
 The reality is that once the virus is gone, the top startup ecosystems will keep performing.